jooola/zabbix-matrix-webhook/README.md

 This guide describes how to integrate your Zabbix installation with Matrix using the Zabbix webhook feature.
 This guide will provide instructions on setting up a media type.

-- Use the [main branch](https://github.com/jooola/zabbix-matrix-webhook/tree/main) for Zabbix 6.0 LTS and 6.2.
-- Use the [5.0 branch](https://github.com/jooola/zabbix-matrix-webhook/tree/5.0) for Zabbix 5.0 LTS.

 ## Matrix configuration

 The configuration of the webhook use [Element](https://element.io/) to interact with the Matrix server, but receiving notification from Zabbix work with any [Matrix client](https://matrix.org/clients/).